idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 It doesn't affect treatment of code points but it it worth understanding that Unicode is (now) defined as 17 *planes* with each plane being 16 bits, ie. potentially 65,536 code points.
-(NB.
-At least two code points in every plane are reserved as byte-order marks.)
+Note that there are several code points which are in some senses invalid in any encoding including the last two code points in every plane.

 Each plane is chunked up into varying sized blocks which are allocated to various character set purposes.
 Some very well known character